 It is an error to call this function on a thread that is not in the stopped state.

-Upon success this function will return true, otherwise it will return false.
-Upon an error a subsequent call to getLastError will return details on the error.
+Upon success this function returns true, otherwise it returns false.
+Upon an error a subsequent call to getLastError returns details on the error.

 '''

 bool setRegister(

 '''